cnlohr/channel3/README.md

 ESP8266 Analog Broadcast Television Interface

+If you are looking for the kolumbus.fi NTSC/PAL mirror, see it here: https://cnlohr.github.io/channel3/ntsc_pal_frame_documentation/pal_ntsc_from_kolumbus_fi_pami1.html

 Hook an antenna up to GPIO3/RX, tune your analog TV to Channel 3.
 Power the ESP on!

 ## Background and RF